What Is A Warranty Deed And How Does It Benefit Home Buyers?

 If I’m Offered A General Warranty Deed, Do I Need A Title Search?

 Regardless of the deed, virtually all lenders will require a title search.
-During a this step, an attorney or title company will search public records and legal records to determine who owns the property and whether there are any liens or judgments against it.
+During this step, an attorney or title company will search public records and legal records to determine who owns the property and whether there are any liens or judgments against it.

 You can also see if the current owner owes property taxes and if there are any loans against the property.
 A title search will give you a more complete picture of any potential problems with the property.